erickson-figueroa/power-bi/README.md

 # Real-World Power BI Projects 📊

 <p>
-Welcome to the <strong>Power BI Projects</strong> repository!
+Welcome to the <strong> Real-World Power BI Projects</strong> repository!
 This repository features a collection of projects showcasing data analysis, visualizations, tips, and integrations using Microsoft Power BI.
 Each project includes interactive dashboards and reports, helping you transform raw data into meaningful insights.
 </p>

 <table>